GETAWAYS AND RESORTS · FROM ESTRIE

 Parking: Avoid parking your car in Petit Champlain.
 Use the Old Quebec parking lots and walk down or take the funicular.

-To bring back from Charlevoix: If you take the northern route back, a detour to Île d'Orléans allows you to bring back cheese, strawberry jam, and ice wine.
+To take away from Charlevoix: If you return via the northern route, a detour to Île d'Orléans lets you bring back cheese, strawberry jam, and ice wine.

 BOOK YOUR STOP AT CARRERA CAFÉ

-Your weekend begins and ends here.
-Departure espresso, return mulled wine, mid-day terrace: Carrera Café is your base in Petit Champlain.
+Your weekend starts and ends here.
+Departure espresso, mulled wine on the way back, terrace in the middle: Carrera Café is your base in Petit Champlain.

 FIND USRELATED ARTICLES